vicsz/java-lesson-outlines/README.md

 ## JavaScript and Java Comparison
 Despite their similar syntax, JavaScript and Java differ significantly; Java is statically typed with access modifiers, while JavaScript is dynamically typed.

+## Java Integrated Development Environments (IDEs)

+When it comes to Java IDEs, the landscape is dominated by tools like IntelliJ IDEA, Visual Studio Code, and Eclipse.
+IntelliJ IDEA, particularly its Community Edition, is a favorite among many Java developers for its strong capabilities and no-cost availability.
+It's widely regarded as the most powerful and efficient IDE for Java development.

+Visual Studio Code, with the right extensions, can serve as a lightweight IDE for Java.
+Eclipse, another major player, is known for its extensive plugin system.

+Choosing the right IDE is all about what works best for you.
+And if you're still coding Java in Vi or Emacs, that's a bold choice.

 ## Tip #4: Use Homebrew for Installing Java on Mac
 Homebrew, a package manager for Mac, simplifies the installation of software like the JDK, offering an efficient way to manage software installations and updates on macOS.